sni-J/CS206/index.md

 **fixed maximum capacity** cause inefficient waste or easily exhausting capacity

--> Dynamically adjust the size of the array
+&rarr; Dynamically adjust the size of the array

 - if capacity is exhausted, requests a new, larger array
 - copies all references from the smaller array into the beginning of the new array